hyperledger-archives/composer/CONTRIBUTING.md

 ### The Release

-The master branches are currently being used, a release build is run weekly to fix the release at a new level.
-See the [release process](./contrib-notes/release-process.md)
+The master branches are currently being used as a base to cut new realeases.
+The release process itself follows a process to ensure that the release is of suitable quallity.
+For more information, please see the [release process](./contrib-notes/release-process.md)